deancomeautela/futbol-api/README.md

         "message": "League ASDF not found"
     }
    ```
- - The request will look something like this:
+ - The request will look like this:
    - `localhost:8080/standings/<league>`
 - League is the abbreviation of the leagues name, for example Spain would be `esp`, BPL would be `eng`, Series A would be `ita`, and so on.